aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 **Next thing I did was go to the university and got a job at the cafeteria.
 They let me eat before and after my shift as much as I wanted.
 I also often took home sandwiches for the weekends.
 My twenty dollars bought me a bus pass that was good for a month, and a case of apples that I had at the apartment.
 The work meals and apples got me through those first ten days.**

 **I used half of the money dad gave me to pay for tuition.
 After working and going to school for about 3 weeks, I quit school, got a little tuition back and went full time at the cafeteria, a job I really enjoyed.
 I went from cleaning, (a very dirty job), to being a cooks helper and then on to being a cook.
 I would call home every Sunday to give my report to mom and dad.
 At some point, when I made enough money, I sent a check back to dad for $2000.
 That Sunday when I called, dad questioned me about the check.
 I told them that I didn’t want to spring the news about quitting school until they had been repaid.
 I was so sure they were going to be very disappointed in me.
 To my surprise, mom said, “you’ll go back when you're ready”.
-And she was right, but I never again needed their financial support which felt good, and I hoped to made dad proud of me.**
+And she was right, but I never again needed their financial support which felt good, and I hoped made dad proud of me.**

 **I got up early on the day of the marathon.
 It was a Sunday.
 I didn't realize that busses don't run on Sundays until 12:00 pm.
 I missed the race.
 Part of me was relieved.
 I hadn't trained very well.**